 Development of self-study versions of all courses are in development.
 As the program expands, participants will have options to complete courses through live and recorded webinars and/or videos, live workshops, and at the ACHA Annual Meetings.

-All core courses are expected to be available for online self-study in early 2018.
+All core courses are expected to be available for online self-study in Spring 2018.

 ||Take This Course